luishfonseca/lhf.pt/web/content/posts/networking-toolbox-virtual-devices.md

 sudo ip netns exec ns1 ping 172.16.0.2
 ```

-With our virtual cable in place, we can now connect two network namespaces.
-But our virtual lab is still missing switches and routers.
+We can now connect two network namespaces, but our virtual lab is still missing switches and routers.

 ## Bridge: The Virtual Switch

-Connecting more that two interfaces requires a virtual switch is required, and this role is effectively fulfilled by the `bridge` interface.
+Connecting more than two namespaces requires a virtual switch, and this role is fulfilled by the `bridge` interface.
 Just like a physical switch, the `bridge` operates at Layer 2 and forwards Ethernet frames based on MAC addresses.
-Unlike a router that keeps network segments isolated, a bridge unites all interfaces, connecting them as a single network.
+Unlike a router that keeps network segments isolated, a bridge unites all interfaces attached to it, connecting them as a single network.

 Expanding our setup to include a third namespace, `ns3`, we establish a new veth pair connecting it to `ns2`, where the bridge will be created.
 This arrangement effectively connects all three namespaces.